WILD GATHER : HUDSON VALLEY SCHOOL OF HERBAL STUDIES

 Saturday September 7th + Sunday September 8th

 Class will be held from 10am to 4pm.
 Upon registering, you’ll receive a registration packet in the mail, detailing the program’s syllabus, class locations, suggested readings and more.

 There will be a 1 hour break for lunch and intermittent breaks throughout the day.
 We ask students to bring their lunch.
 Tea, coffee, and herbal first aid will be provided.

 Payment for non-scholarship participants is offered on a Sliding Scale based on the following income brackets :

 $20k and under : $1250

 Additional details regarding program fee and the registration process can be found here.

 This is not a Clinical Herbalist Training program.
 What we are offering is a first step for those who wish to begin their studies in Herbalism, and for those yearning to connect more intimately with their living environment and community.

-Classes will be held indoors, outdoors, in the apothecary, kitchen, garden and woods.
+Classes will be held indoors, outdoors, kitchen, garden and woods.
 Please consider the environment and weather when preparing for each class, as their locations will vary according to class content.
 All of this information will be provided to you in your Registration Packet.
 It is a primary value for us to make this program as accessible as possible.
 We consider this while planning our field trips and time in the classroom.
 There is space in the application form to let us know exactly what your access needs are so we can best support you.